teoboonkeat/teoboonkeat.github.io/_posts/2014-3-3-Hello-World.md

 published: true
 ---

-When customizing a RecyclerView adapter, it is useful to create unit test so you yourself or any other future developers will not break existing functionalities while modifying your adapter.
+When customizing a RecyclerView adapter, it is useful to create a set of unit tests so you yourself or any other future developers will not break existing functionalities while modifying your adapter.

 There are many literature on writing unit tests, and most will make reference to MVP (Model-View-Presenter) or clean